jchen31995/Personal-React-Redux-Boilerplate/documentation/react-structure.md

 ├── reducers
 ...
 ```
 For a smaller app, this approach works fine, and it's very clear where everything is.
 The problem is when your app becomes more and more complex and you add more and more files.
 Eventually, it comes to the point where to revise one component or container, you end up having to touch every directory.
 And this problem is only exacerbated when your component grows bigger and is made up of several subcomponents.

 TLDR: This approach gets clunky.

-## Feature-first
+## By Feature
 This is a project structure where everything is separated by the feature.
 It follows something like this:
 ```
 src